gamesbook/pyprototypr/docs/script_anatomy.rst

 Script Anatomy
 ==============

-A "script" is the short-cut name for a file containing list of instructions that will be read and processed by Python.
-The script is usually given an extension of ".py".
+A "script" is the short-cut name for a file containing a list of instructions that will be read and processed by Python.
+The script filename is usually given an extension of ".py".

     *NOTE* This document assumes that **pyprototypr** is working on your computer, and that you have read the `Basic Concepts <basic_concepts.rst>`_

+.. _table-of-contents:

 Table of Contents
 =================